When you think of the word investment, what comes to your mind?

 In an interview with finnews.asia, Beyer remarked that:

-He added that like picking stocks, you should look at the blue-chips of watches and named Audemars Piguet, Rolex and Patek Philippe as this trio of brands have made the 20 priciest timepieces ever sold at auction.
+He added that, like picking stocks, you should look at the blue-chips of watches named Audemars Piguet, Rolex and Patek Philippe as this trio of brands have made the 20 priciest timepieces ever sold at auction.

 Out of the watches from those brands, he singled out three watches with bonafide investing value.